jguffey/enterprise-stack/README.md

 # Issues

-- SPA healthcheck doesn't seem to run correctly.
+- SPA health check doesn't seem to run correctly.
+- Backend structure is annoying, app/app?
+That sucks!
+  - I think I'll have to find and use a different flask image.

 # Room For Improvement